 Some of the most effective social marketing campaigns involve simple yet now-iconic symbols, such as the pink ribbon for breast cancer awareness.
 Sometimes, that symbol is a character (think Smokey Bear).
 If you can create a simple yet memorable symbol or character that ties in with your campaign, that further increases the chances that your campaign behavior will “stick.”

-Now, let’s take a look at some awesome social marketing campaigns and what they do well, including how they show the “4 Ps.”
-Here they are, divided by type of cause.
+Now, let’s take a look at 10 effective social marketing campaigns, divided by type of cause.
+We go over what the campaigns do well, including how they show the 4 Ps.